Adekunle Adesoji

-Adekunle Adesoji is a Paralympian athlete from Nigeria competing mainly in category, T12 sprint events.
+Adekunle Adesojiis a Paralympian athlete from Nigeria competing mainly in category, T12 sprint events.

 He won the gold in the 100 metres EAD, at the 2002 Commonwealth Games and another in the 100 m EAD T12 at the 2006 Commonwealth Games.
 He set Commonwealth Games records in both his victories.
 His run of 10.76 seconds at the 2002 Games was a world record for the T12 event.

 He won the gold at the 2004 Summer Paralympics in Athens, running a new personal best and world record of 10.75 seconds.

 He competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a silver medal in the men's 100 metres – T12 event and finished fourth in the men's 200 metres – T12 event.